Owen Robinson

 Board Member

-Pamela is a motivated trauma-informed counsellor with a particular interest in psyche-education, evidence-based research, professional development and clinical supervision.
-She is currently engaged in private practice.
-Pamela’s own life experiences (breast cancer amongst other challenges) have enabled her to hone her skills and knowledge through working with people, as well as through continuous professional development to meet the needs of her clients.
+I am a motivated trauma-informed counsellor with a particular interest in psyche-education, evidence-based research, professional development and clinical supervision.
+I am currently engaged in private practice.
+My own life experiences (breast cancer amongst other challenges) have enabled me the opportunities to hone my skills and knowledge through working with people, as well as through continuous professional development, to meet the needs of my Clients.

-Pamela’s interests in therapeutic work involve individual therapy and relationships, abuse (sexual, physical, emotional and psychological), addictions, anxiety, stress, depression, grief, bereavement and loss, trauma and crisis work, and post-traumatic stress.
-She primarily utilises the Australian Institute of Family Counselling (AIFC) model, Eye Movement Desensitisation and Reprocessing (EMDR), Internal Family Systems (IFS) and Poly-vagal Informed Therapy (PVT).
+My interests in therapeutic work involve individual therapy and relationships, abuse (sexual, physical, emotional and psychological), addictions, anxiety, stress, depression, grief, bereavement and loss, trauma and crisis work, and post-traumatic stress.
+This enables my Clients to learn how to self-regulate when feeling overwhelmed & learning to identify when they are becoming triggered to self-sooth themselves.

 Board Member